Home

 What a great first drop into the underwater tunnel.
 Multiple inversions and a variety of elements... gotta love all that.
 There was a surprisingly rough spot in the middle of the spaghetti bowl that caught me off guard.
 I could ride it again and again.

 A fun ride.
 Only my second bobsled coaster ever.
-Theming is OK.
+The new theming is much better.

 Grizzly Grizzly